Felipe Melo: Juventus

 On 30 June 2009, following a lauded performance with Brazil at the 2009 FIFA Confederations Cup, Felipe Melo signed a new five-year contract with Fiorentina, with a release clause of €25 million.
 At this point, Arsenal was reportedly in negotiations to sign the player.
 Within days, however, Melo was the subject of a bid from Juventus.
 The two rival clubs eventually agreed a fee of €25 million in total and Juve's Marco Marchionni joined Fiorentina on 15 July 2009 for a tagged price of €4.5 million.
 Later, Cristiano Zanetti, tagged for €2 million, re-joined Fiorentina.
 This allowed Juve to pay Fiorentina €18.5 million in three instalments.

 The first half of the 2009–10 season was one to forget despite a bright start to his Juve career.
 He scored his first Juve goal against top-of-the-table rivals Roma in a 3–1 win.
-In the December Derby d'Italia fixture at home, he was controversially sent off for a supposed elbow at Internazionale's Mario Balotelli.
+In the December Derby d'Italia fixture at home, he was controversially sent off for a supposed elbow at Inter Milan's Mario Balotelli.
 The incident sparked a fiery argument between his teammate Gianluigi Buffon and Inter midfielder Thiago Motta, and both had to be separated by Inter and Juve players.
 Due to his poor performances throughout the season, he won the Bidone d'Oro Award in 2009, which was given to the worst Serie A player during a particular season.
-Melo was instrumental in his side's win over Milan at the San Siro in the 2010–11 season, and was later voted man of the match.
+Melo was instrumental in his side's win over A.C.
+Milan at the San Siro in the 2010–11 season, and was later voted man of the match.